Things I have heard about having a son:

 More Radical Reads: On This Edge: Creating Safe Space for Gender-Neutral Youth

-There was a time when my son’s hand gestures, the way he crosses his legs at the knee would not have been seen as womanly.
-Judith Butler argues “If one ‘is’ a woman, that is surely not all one is; the term fails to be exhaustive, not because a pregendered ‘person’ transcends the specific paraphernalia of its gender, but because gender is not always constituted coherently or consistently in different historical contexts, and because gender intersects with racial, class, ethnic, sexual and regional modalities of discursively constituted identities”(Gender Trouble, 6).
-Gender is never stable as it transforms not just through history but through different social places we inhabit.
+There was a time when my son’s hand gestures, the way he crosses his legs at the knee, would not have been seen as womanly.
+Gender transforms not just through history but through different social places we inhabit.

 Now I look back and wonder at how these moments have shaped the young man before me.
-Turns out that my son is indeed gay, but I don’t think it was the running that clued him or us in on that factoid.
+It turns out that my son is indeed gay.
+But I don’t think it was the running that clued him or us in on that fact.
 It’s because he’s attracted to men.

 I have to confess that at one time I wondered if I should warn him that people might comment on the way he holds his body.
 I didn’t because I did not want to leave wounds.
-I did not want him to be self conscious about his lovely body.
+I didn’t want him to be self-conscious about his lovely body.

-In no way, did we wish to contribute to society’s already narrow ideas of what a male body did and looked like.
+In no way did we wish to contribute to society’s already narrow ideas of what a male body did and what it looked like.
 We never reinforced the idea that being in ways that others identified as feminine was in any way bad or wrong.
-Just as we never emphasized boy behaviors or girl behaviors as anything real.
+Just as we never emphasized “boy” behaviors or “girl” behaviors as anything real.
 We never told him or our daughters that toys were often gendered in our society.

-But sometimes like when he uses the word “emo” as an insult, I fear that we didn’t do enough.
-When he tries to defend internet bullying, I wonder if he’s inhaling society’s idea of masculinity with the air around him.
-We counter his words of course.
-I make him read articles on gamergate and when he tries to tell me that he hates in when girl gamers are so aggressive, I point out why.
-I lay awake at night and worry that my kid is becoming so filled with this toxic-ness that it will consume him.
+But sometimes, like when he uses the word “emo” as an insult, I fear that we didn’t do enough.
+When he tries to defend Internet bullying, I wonder if he’s inhaling society’s idea of masculinity with the air around him.
+We counter his words, of course.
+I make him read articles on Gamergate, and when he tries to tell me that he hates it when girl gamers are so aggressive, I point out why.
+I lay awake at night and worry that my kid is becoming so filled with this toxicity that it will consume him.

-[Feature Image: An individual stands with their back to the camera facing a city street wearing blur jeans, a grey jacket, a blue and white baseball cap to the back and bookbag.
-Source: Pexels.com ]
+[Feature Image: A young-appearing individual stands with their back to the camera while facing a tree-lined city street in the autumn.
+They are wearing blue jeans, a grey jacket, a backwards blue and white baseball cap, and a bookbag.
+Source: Pexels]